LangerKamil/BeachBallGamePython/README.md

-Game written in python using OpenAI chatbot 3.5.
+Game written in python using OpenAI ChatGPT 3.5.

 ------------------------------------------------